AltGr/opam-wiki/Developing.md

 to build the development version of the project.
-When you add repositories with `opam remote`, if the same package — that is, same name and same version, which identify a package under OPAM — is present in two repositories, the one from the most recently added repository will be used.
+When you add repositories with `opam remote`, if the same package — that is, same name and same version, which identify a package under OPAM — is present in two repositories, the one from the repository you added first will be used.

+This default priority for repositories can be **fine-tuned** on a package basis by editing `~/.opam/repo/index`: for each package, one or more repositories are specified, in the case there is more than one, the order of the repositories reflects the order in which OPAM will try to get the package from them, the first being the most prioritary.
+You can edit this file by hand, thus changing this order, just don’t forget do to a `opam update` afterwards.

 This implies a possibility of a workflow that we’re going to present now:

 ### Possible workflow